 9. Resolving Cases By Commission Order – Mediation is required in NC and is really the only way to resolve cases.
 There is no current option available to force a carrier to pay a rating up front or pay future benefits other than by agreement.
 In SC, we are now fully utilizing the benefits of mediation to get cases settled.
 However, if those efforts fail, an aggrieved party still has the all important ability to have their case heard before a Commissioner.
 Not surprisingly, the availability of that ultimate option will continue to be most helpful in mediation negotiations.

-Robert J. Reeves has been a practicing workers’ compensation lawyer for over 23 years.
+Robert J. Reeves has been a practicing workers’ compensation lawyer for over 25 years.
 He is able to help those injured throughout South Carolina but primarily focuses on cases in Rock Hill, Fort Mill, Lancaster, Lake Wylie, Clover, and Columbia.
-For a comprehensive, private review of your particular situation, you can call him directly on his mobile phone at 803-554-4157 or email firstname.lastname@example.org.

 Check out our featured videos for some legal advice from our attorneys!